 The ENMU Foundation staff is currently in the process of transitioning to an online application process, and we appreciate your patience while our work is completed.
-The online scholarship platform will be made available in December 2018 and applicants will have until the submission deadline of February 15, 2019 to submit them.
+In the meantime, this document contains a list of scholarships that will be available once the application platform is made live in December of 2018.
+Applicants will have until the submission deadline of February 15, 2019 to submit applications for the ENMU Foundation scholarships.
 Please call 575.562.2412 if you have any questions about the ENMU Foundation scholarships.

 ENMU Foundation Starter Scholarship

 Amount: tuition for your first semester at ENMU

 Application deadline: For priority consideration, apply by Aug.
 1 for fall and Jan.
 3 for spring.
 Applications may be considered until two weeks prior to the beginning of the semester.
 In order for us to be able to process your scholarship application, you should apply for admission first, because you won't be eligible to receive this scholarship until you are admitted to ENMU.

 - Have 2.5 cumulative high school GPA or 20 ACT or 940 SAT (through Feb.
 2016)/1020 SAT (March 1, 2016 and later) score (national test).